 “our cruises on the stair lift”

-This humorous line helps to demonstrate the close connection between the narrator and their Auntie, and the overall caring and sentimental tone of the poem.
+This humorous line, arguably an example of bathos, helps to demonstrate the close connection between the narrator and their Auntie, and the overall caring and sentimental tone of the poem.
 This line also fits into the travel and transition semantic field with the use of “cruises”, showing how the Auntie’s physical and mental deterioration has resulted in this everyday occurrence being one of the most eventful things to take place.

 “I say littlest auntie, my very little auntie”